wrench-project/jsspp2022_submision_data/README.md

 ## Scripts to extract simulation output from Mongo

 A script to extract and summarize simulation output data from the Mongo database is available in `extract_script/extract_all_results.py`.
 This script generates several `*.dict` files, which are also included in the `extract_script/` directory.
-If you want to run the script to (re-) generate these `*.dict` files, make sure that a Mongo daemon runs locally that has been fed the database dump in directory `mongo_db_dump/` directory.
+If you want to run the script to (re-) generate these `*.dict` files, make sure that a Mongo daemon runs locally that has been fed the database dump in `mongo_db_dump/simulation-result-dump.zip`.

 ## Scripts to plot/analyze the simulation output

 Scripts to plot/analyze extracted simulation output data are available in the `plot_scripts/` directory.
-These scripts take as input the `*.dict` files available in the `extract_scripts/` directory and generate `.pdf` images and text output, which are the basis for presenting simulation results in the paper.
+These scripts take as input the `*.dict` files in the `extract_scripts/` directory and generate `.pdf` images and text output, which are the basis for presenting simulation results in the paper.

 ---